-The idea of working from home was something many people aspired to but 2020 took that concept from an aspiration to necessity very fast.
+The idea of working from home was something many people aspired to but 2020 took that concept from an aspiration to a necessity very fast.
 The novelty of the concept wore out equally fast because there is a huge difference between WFH by choice and WFH because the world is

 coming to an end closed to human interaction.